cstaelin/Pathdir-Extension/README.md

 *pathdir:get-model-file*

-Returns a string with the filename of the .nologo or .nlogo3d file containing the current model.
+Returns a string with the filename of the .nlogox or .nlogo3dx file containing the current model.

 NOTE: Returns an empty string ("") if the current model has not yet been saved to a file.

-Stripping the .nlogo extension  (or any extension) is easily done:
+Stripping the .nlogox extension  (or any extension) is easily done:

     let modelName pathdir:get-model-name
     let shortName substring modelName 0 (length modelName - position "." reverse modelName - 1)
+(Note that the code above can handle filenames with embedded periods.)

 The model filename can also be concatenated with the path to it: